 The mice in one study were put on a diet that promoted fat.
-One set of mice were given the ketones, the other set were not.
+One set of mice were given the ketones, the other set was not.
 The results showed that the mice receiving the supplement were 10% lighter overall than those that did not.
 However, be aware that there was no weight loss recorded at all, rather, the ketones mice just did not gain as much weight as those without ketones.

 In a separate study, it was shown that these ketones not only increased the levels of adiponectin in the blood but also helped prevent the development of fatty liver.
 But don't break out the champagne (or chocolate cake) just yet.
-The doses used where extremely high.
+The doses used were extremely high.
 To get the same kind of dose, you would have to take a daily dose to one hundred times greater than what is recommended - not a good idea.

 What it boils down to: Research has shown that ketones can play a role when it comes to preventing weight gain and liver disease.
 However, the doses used were much too high to be practical or safe in humans.